 However, there are misconceptions that salaried employees, especially professionals, might not qualify for overtime pay.
 Certain industries have specific regulations.
 Employers can sometimes require mandatory overtime.

-If you catch yourself in a situation where you face unpaid Overtime or unfair treatment, it is advisable to consult an employment lawyer.
+If you catch yourself in a situation where you face unpaid overtime or unfair treatment, it is advisable to consult an employment lawyer.
 Remember that communication is essential.

 10. FAQs